savannahmdavis/IDC6940_PredictingStress/README.md

 # Modeling Physiological and Behavioral Predictors of Stress Using a Linear Mixed Model on Wearable Health Data

+## Contributors

+Savannah Davis<br>Bryce Mattos<br>Jessica Jones<br>Jordan Gainey<br>(Advisor: Dr. Cohen)

 ## Overview

-This project investigates how physiological and behavioral health metrics collected from wearable devices can be used to predict stress levels over time.
-Using longitudinal wearable health data, a Linear Mixed Model (LMM) is developed to examine the relationship between stress and physiological and behavioral measurements.
+This project investigates how physiological and behavioral health metrics collected from wearable devices can be used to predict stress levels.
+Using longitudinal wearable health data, a Linear Mixed Model (LMM) will be developed to examine the relationship between stress and physiological and behavioral metrics.

-The goal of this study is to identify which wearable-derived metrics are most strongly associated with stress while accounting for repeated measurements collected from the same individuals over time.

 ## Research Question